 You make a commitment when you report consistently.
 It is essential to provide regular reporting to your clients in order to keep them updated on the achieved results.
 The right approach is to create a time and a day within a given week that is convenient for both you and your client, where you can carry out regular reporting and get feedback from your client.

-Your client may decide to have weekly or quarterly reporting, but it is vital to give them unrestricted access to a marketing dashboard.
-Granting your clients access to the marketing dashboard allows them to view results at their convenience.
+Your client may decide to have weekly or quarterly reporting, but giving them unrestricted access to a marketing dashboard is vital.
+Granting your clients access to the marketing dashboard allows them to view results conveniently.
 By doing so, your client will be better informed, which can make your reporting more straightforward.

 Clients often inform you of their short-term and long-term goals before they start working with you.
 In some cases, clients may not even possess a clear picture of what they want or hope to achieve.
-As a marketer, it is your responsibility to ensure that you document high-level goals, which will serve as a basis for the firm’s marketing campaigns and future goals.
+As a marketer, you are responsible for documenting high-level goals, which will serve as a basis for the firm’s marketing campaigns and future goals.

 When examining your marketing campaign on a holistic level, it may be easy to lose sight of these goals.
 For example, you are running a campaign on social media.
 Your client has earned many new followers, but those followers are not producing any leads.
-If the goal of your client is to increase social media lead generation by 10%, then it means that you are not meeting your goals.
+If your client’s goal is to increase social media lead generation by 10%, then you are not meeting your goals.
 You may need to utilise a social media report template to gauge the performance of your campaigns.

 Your client may care less about granular data as they care about making money.
-What they may be concerned about is high-level information such as new, customers, leads, and of course, revenue.
+They may be concerned about high-level information such as new, customers, leads, and of course, revenue.

-The use of data visualisation is very critical to an effective marketing campaign report.
-You may be missing out on an opportunity to impress your client if you still rely solely on the use of a spreadsheet to present numbers in your report.
+The use of data visualization is very critical to an effective marketing campaign report.
+You may miss out on an opportunity to impress your client if you still rely solely on using a spreadsheet to present numbers in your report.